jack3761/8-puzzle-astar-algorithm/README.md

 # 8-puzzle solved with A* algorithm
 A* algorithm to solve any given 8-puzzle problem with a chosen heuristic

-Installation
+##Installation

-This program only requires the installation of numpy which can be installed by doing;
+This program only requires the installation of numpy which can be installed by doing:

 pip install numpy

-Getting started
+##Getting started

 Run the python script and there are three options, which are to use a default grid, enter a grid or run test cases.